-I’m always looking for great weekend treats.
-During the week, it is easy to let breakfast fall on low of your priority list but taking just a few minutes to have something to eat can really make a difference of your day.
-So on the weekend, I make sure I get a good and hardy breakfast.
+I'm always looking for great weekend treats.
+And this weekend I made my favorite spinach pancake with granola and berries.
+During the week, it is easy to let breakfast fall on low of your priority list but taking just a few minutes to have something to eat can really make a difference in your day.
+So on the weekend, I make sure I get a good and hearty breakfast.

 Breakfast provides many benefits to our health and wellbeing.
 Apart from providing us with energy, breakfast foods are a good source of important nutrients, protein, and fiber.